-401. Senior Studio Seminar
+401. Senior Studio Seminar: Portfolio Development

 Offered every fall semester, the course is taught collectively by the studio art faculty.
 Students focus on understanding and articulating their own interests and vision through research, written work, creation of new works of art, and critique.
-After the final critique, students who have demonstrated strong, sustained, and productive engagement with their work will be invited to join ARS 405 Honors in Studio Art for the spring semester.
+After the final critique, students who have demonstrated strong, sustained, and productive engagement with their work will be invited to join ARS 405 Senior Studio Seminar: Thesis Exhibition for the spring semester.

 Required of all senior studio art majors.
 Open to art minors with permission of faculty.